mars-protocol/multichain-liquidator-bot/liquidator/README.md

 The Liquidator service is responsible for handling liquidations of unhealthy positions.

-Unhealthy positions are flagged by the health checker and placed into the Liqudidation queue redis list, which the liquidator pulls from to liquidate.
+Unhealthy positions are pulled from the mars protocol api

 ## Redbank